idunmore/atari-8bit-includes-mads/README.md

 Where appropriate in-file commentary will denote physical and shadow locations/registers, usage, references to source material etc.

 ### Attributions
-This work was heavily inspired by, and includes some code and definitions (in particular, various bit-fields/masks, some symbol naming, and type/level of commentary) from, Ken Jenning's excellent "[Atari-Mads-Includes](https://github.com/kenjennings/Atari-Mads-Includes)" project.
+This work was heavily inspired by, and includes some definitions (various bit-fields/masks, some symbol naming, and type/level of commentary) from, Ken Jenning's excellent "[Atari-Mads-Includes](https://github.com/kenjennings/Atari-Mads-Includes)" project.

 ### Structure & Contents